 It took us a long time to finally squeeze in Crater Lake on our Oregon road trips and when we finally made it there I couldn’t believe that we had skipped it so many times.
 It is gorgeous.
-While we didn’t stay overnight because we wanted to go bike the Peter Skene Ogden trail (which is a great detour between Bend to Crater Lake if you like mountain biking), it is certainly worth spending a full day hiking or biking here.
+While we didn’t stay overnight because we wanted to go bike the Peter Skene Ogden trail (which is a great detour between Bend to Crater Lake), it is certainly worth spending a full day hiking or biking here.

 Related Blog: Mountain Bike or Hike the Peter Skene Ogden Trail